 Cons: Rough is thick in summer on front 9.
 Watch for thorns if you are in the rough.

 Other Thoughts: I play this frequently as close to moms house and I feel it has a nice variety of shots.
 Can vary from 3 when rough to approaching a 4 when mowed so I settled on a 3.5.
-There are rest rooms by the baseball field.
-Ample parking and a practice basket by tee one which is at the end of paved parking lot past ball fields and tennis.
+The course and parking is free and there are rest rooms by the baseball field.
+Ample parking and a practice basket by tee one which is at the end of the paved parking lot past ball fields and tennis.

 5 Helpful / 0 Not